-We believe that everyone should have equal and easy access to training and development opportunities and fair working conditions to ensure they make the most of their talents and abilities.
+Our people have access to development opportunities and great conditions to ensure they make the most of their talents, abilities and potential.

 We provide all members of staff the opportunity to participate in at least five development days each year.
 This learning can be accessed through work experience, networking, coaching, mentoring, or through participation in formal programs.